Istanbul Beyoglu Istiklal Street

 A Brief History of Istiklal Street

 The biggest reason for the colorful characteristic of Istiklal is the hybrid culture of this area since 1850.
 After the opening of many embassy buildings in this area during the late Ottoman period, this street has been an area of settlement by the foreign people.
 French and Italians, named as Levants, Orthodox Greeks, Armenians and Jewish people settled here.

 When many rich families and ambassadors settled there, architectural development peaked and a lot of mansions, hotels and official buildings were built.

-Pera, known today as Tepebaşı, was leading this galloping development.
+Pera, known today as Istiklal Street, was leading this galloping development.
 As an extension of urban and cultural development, Istiklal Avenue, known as Grand Rue De Pera or Cadde-i Kebir (Big Street), appeared in Pera.

-Grande Rue De Pera (İstiklal Street) In Ottoman Period
+Grande Rue De Pera (Istiklal Street) during Ottoman Empire

 Istiklal Avenue is a street of 1.5 km length that begins from Taksim Square and goes until Tunnel Square.
 Alongside the Istiklal Avenue and in the by-streets, there are many interesting places to see.

-Istiklal Street Things To Do, Places To Visit Map
+Istiklal Street Things To Do, Tourist Attractions Map

 Taksim Square is just like the heart of the city.
 Celebrations, demonstrations and protestations are generally held here.
 Famous Gezi Park protests, which were kindled by the youth who were against the governmental plan to turn the park into a shopping mall, took place there as well.

 There is a two sided statue in Taksim Square symbolizing the foundation of the Republic of Turkey.
 One side shows Mustafa Kemal Atatürk wearing a military uniform while leading the War of Independence and the other one shows him wearing a suit while leading the reforms.